Lagrangian cobordism of positroid links: Examples

 Each $f_i$ corresponds to a positroid stratum of $\Gr(3,8)$ of codimension $i+1$ and a Legendrian link $\Lambda_{f_i}$, each of which is the $(-1)$-closure of the corresponding juggling braid $J_3(f_i)$.
 We have listed the corresponding juggling braids below.

 We have depicted the corresponding composition of exact Lagrangian cobordisms in \cref{fig:lag_cob_ex}.

 As noted above we have $\codim \Pos_{f_i} = i+1$.
-Because we see that $\#\Fix(f_1) = 0$ and ${\# \Fix(f_7) = 2}$, \cref{thm:main2} gives $\chi(L) = -4$, which correctly predicts that the exact Lagrangian cobordism depicted in \cref{fig:lag_cob_ex} has genus $2$. \end{example} \begin{example} We now provide a counterexample to the converse of \cref{ThmMain}.
-Consider the two bounded affine permutations $f_1,f_2 \in \Bound(2,6)$ defined by
+Because we see that $\#\Fix(f_1) = 0$ and ${\# \Fix(f_7) = 2}$, \cref{thm:main2} gives $\chi(L) = -4$, which correctly predicts that the exact Lagrangian cobordism depicted in \cref{fig:lag_cob_ex} has genus $2$. \end{example} \begin{example} We now show that the positroid links corresponding to two incomparable positroid strata can still be exact Lagrangian cobordant; this is the converse to \cref{ThmMain}.